 Won Europe Today

 Yesterday,

-• The Stoxx 600 ended the session 0.5% higher.
-Immediate resistance is at its all-time high (+0.2%).
+• The Stoxx 600 was up 1% and was trading at an all-time high.
+It is above all its key moving averages and has immediate support at its 10-DMA (-0.8%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Of the 31 European Focus List names, 30 ideas are trading above their 200-DMA, while26 ideas are trading above their 50-DMA.
+• Of the 31 European Focus List names, all the ideas are trading above their 200-DMA, while 24 ideas are trading above their 50-DMA.

 Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-The S&P 500 and Nasdaq gained 39bps and 19bps on higher d/d volume,
+The S&P 500 and Nasdaq were relatively flat and closed 1bps and 26bps

+Won Europe Today